jackfranklin/the-refactoring-tales/chapters/3-async.md

 # Tale 3: Async Abominations

 The code for this example comes directly from a project I was working on recently.
 I was building a NodeJS powered API, and as part of that, needed a way of validating parameters that were passed as query strings in the API request.
 Every single request needs to be passed a `token` parameter, which is matched to the token of a user in the database, and some requests take a `userId` parameter, along with a token.
 In the case that both the token and userId are passed in, we validate that the token is the token for that specific user.
-In the case wehre we just take in a token, we validate that the token is valid, and exists in our database.
+In the case where we just take in a token, we validate that the token is valid, and exists in our database.

 The API has many routes, so I wanted to abstract this into a function, which I called `validateParamsExist`.
 It is used like so: